 Excited about launching a #GivingTuesday campaign for your nonprofit but don’t really know where to start?
 We speak with a lot of nonprofit organizations who have good intentions for #GivingTuesday campaigns but don’t see the outcomes they’d hoped for, largely due to lack of planning.

-Last year, #GivingTuesday campaigns raised $380 million online in addition to other non-monetary gifts like hygiene packs, meals, and over 52,000 pounds of toys.
+Last year, #GivingTuesday campaigns raised $511 million online with an estimated $1.97 billion in total (online and offline).
 If you don’t think about #GivingTuesday until Black Friday, you’re missing out on a lot of great opportunities for your organization.
 To help nonprofits make the best of #GivingTuesday, we put together this #GivingTuesday planning timeline.
 Review this timeline and start planning your campaign today!

 The sun is shining, and it’s time to get planning!
 If you haven’t already, decide which staff members will be working on the #GivingTuesday campaign this year.
 Have a brainstorm meeting to start sharing ideas and begin setting goals for this year’s campaign.

 If staring at a blank whiteboard seems overwhelming (there are so many possibilities with #GivingTuesday!, try to think about your organization’s mission first.
 Write it out where the entire team can see it.
 From there, start identifying some goals you may have to contribute to that mission.
 Maybe your first #GivingTuesday campaign will be more focused on brand awareness.
 If you’ve already participated in several #GivingTuesday campaigns in the past, you may be more focused on expanding your donor base or getting more volunteer sign-ups.